Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Popup.md

     };
     ```

-2. Use the style to create a popup and add popup to parent
+2. Use the style to create a popup and add it to parent:

     ```cs
     popup2 = new Popup(style);